 3. How do AGN jets interact with their host galaxy?
 How does AGN feedback heat the ICM and which are the observational signatures?

-This research unit brings together world-leading experts on theory, modeling, observation, and interpretation of all relevant angles of AGN-jet physics to deliver answers to these questions in the light of game-changing new observational information collected by the latest astronomical facilities at all observational wavelengths.
+This research unit brings together world-leading experts on theory, modelling, observation and interpretation of all relevant angles of AGN-jet physics to deliver answers to these questions in the light of game-changing new observational information collected by the latest astronomical facilities at all measurable wavelengths and through multi-messenger detections.

 — News feed —